AdobeDocs/experience-manager-learn.en/help/forms/acroform-aem-forms-sign/introduction.md

 ---
 title: Acroforms with AEM Forms
 description: A tutorial that walks through creating an Adaptive Form using Acroform and merging the data to obtain a PDF.
-The PDF with the merged data can then be sent for signing using Adobe Sign.
+The PDF with the merged data can then be sent for signing using Acrobat Sign.
 feature: adaptive-forms
 topics: development
 audience: developer